mca91/ITEWR_DC_Course/chapter3.md

 *** =instructions

 - Extract info on the F-statistic from the models summary and store it to `f_stat`.
+Use `as.vector` to drop names of the result.
 Covince Youself that the values are equal to the ones given above.
 - Compute the $p$-value yourself using the CDF of the F-distribution, see `?pf`.

 *** =hint